HediaTnani/qsvaR_demo/README.md

                                     )
 )
 ```

+The **`cell_fun`** function customizes the display of each cell in the
+heatmap by adding the correlation value as text inside the cell with a
+specific format and font size.

 From the heatmap we can see that there’s a strong positive correlation
 between `mitoMapped` and `totalAssignedGene`.
 One of the strategies to